More about This Topic

 Important Considerations regarding a Chicago divorce consultation.

 In this previous article, I have outlined the things you should bring to a divorce consultation.
-Your visit to a Chicago divorce lawyer will be significantly more productive if you bring the items listed in the article.
+Your visit to a Chicago divorce lawyer will be significantly more productive if you bring the items listed in the article and any other items you’ve collected in anticipation of your divorce.

 Additionally, by engaging in a consultation with a Chicago divorce lawyer you are almost certain to have revealed confidential information to that Chicago divorce lawyer that creates an attorney-client relationship under the model rules of professional responsibility.
 Upon developing an attorney-client relationship, a lawyer may not consult and thus develop another attorney-client relationship with the opposing party (your spouse).